Regional Labour Market Advisor | Auckland Region | Permanent

 - Permanent, Full-Time Role

-Are you outcomes-focused, pragmatic, and have a strong understanding and appreciation of the intricacies of labour market demands?
+Are you outcomes-focused, pragmatic, and have a strong understanding of the intricacies of labour market dynamics?

 Would you relish the opportunity to make a meaningful difference to Aucklanders, in partnership with others, to identify and facilitate timely and impactful labour market solutions?

-As a Labour Market Advisor, you'll play a key role in addressing Auckland's labour market needs by building and enhancing connections with employers, industry sectors, community groups, iwi, service providers, and other agencies.
+As a Labour Market Advisor, you'll play a key role in addressing Auckland's labour market needs by building and enhancing connections with employers, industry sectors, community groups, iwi, service providers, internal stakeholders, and others.

-Labour market data and insights will guide your daily activities and support the formation of strategic, long-term initiatives designed to respond effectively to Auckland's labour market challenges.
+Labour market data and insights will guide your daily activities and support the formation of strategic initiatives designed to respond effectively to Auckland's labour market challenges.

-Promoting the advantages of partnering with our organisation to employers and industry groups is an essential aspect of this role.
+Promoting the advantages of partnering with our organisation to employers, industry groups and others is an essential aspect of this role.

-- Highly effective written and oral communication skills
+- Highly effective written and oral communication skills, including experience engaging with diverse audiences

-- Planning and organisation skills; the ability to effectively set and manage objectives, deadlines, and priorities
+- Planning and organisation skills; the ability to manage objectives, deadlines, and priorities

 - Problem-solving, innovation and strategic thinking skills